-Pseudomarginal and related methods are often referred to as exact approximate methods: they are approximate in the sense that they emulate rather than implementing an idealised algorithm but are exact in the sense that they retain the correct invariant distribution.
-In recent years there has been some interest in making still further approximations and considering approximation schemes which lead to only approximations of the posterior.
-There is some weak theoretical support that such methods can work under certain circumstances (Alquier et al., 2016; Medina-Aguayo et al., 2016; Everitt et al., 2017, for example) but it remains difficult to justify their use in realistic settings.
+Pseudomarginal and related methods are often referred to as exact approximate methods: they are approximate in the sense that they emulate an idealised algorithm by invoking additional randomness, but are exact in the sense that they retain the correct target distribution.
+In recent years there has been some interest in making still further approximations and considering approximation schemes which also affect the target distribution.
+There is some weak theoretical support that such methods can work under certain circumstances (Alquier et al. 2016; Medina-Aguayo, Lee, and Roberts 2016; Everitt et al. 2017 for example) but it remains difficult to justify their use in realistic settings.